(Germany – updated on: July 16th 2018)

 The decision to permit you to use the payment methods of BillPay is an automated decision made on a case-by-case basis in accordance with Art.
 22 German General Data Protection Regulation (Datenschutz-Grundverordnung, DSGVO).
 This automatic decision is required for BillPay to assume and enforce the payment claim against you.
 If the score obtained for your creditworthiness is below a predefined limit, you will not be offered any BillPay payment methods.
 This will not involve any human judgement or decision-making.
 You have the right, if the use of BillPay payment methods is not permitted, to contact BillPay and to present your position and to argue for a change of decision.
 For this purpose, please contact email@example.com.

 For the purpose of preventing fraud, your information will also be analysed using certain parameters for patterns of improper or fraudulent conduct.
 External tools may be used for this purpose.
 In this case, your information will be transmitted on the basis of an order processing agreement.
 Information regarding conduct in breach of contract may also be shared with the aforementioned information agencies.
+Legal basis for processing is our legitimate interest in preventing fraud in the use of our services.

 General data analysis